Christine Sinclair: Home World Cup and Rio Olympics (2013–2016)

 After serving her suspension after the London Olympics, Sinclair returned to the pitch midway through the 2013 Cyprus Women's Cup, scoring the game-winning goal against Finland.
 She later made her 200th appearance on December 12, 2013, scoring her 147th international goal in a 2–0 win over Scotland at the 2013 Torneio Internacional Cidade de São Paulo.

+Sinclair's goal in the 60th minute of Canada's 3–0 win against Finland in the opening game of the 2014 Cyprus Cup meant that she had scored at least once per year for Canada for 15 consecutive years.

 With the 2015 FIFA Women's World Cup to be hosted in Canada, Sinclair's new celebrity put her even more so in the spotlight in the leadup, including being featured on a Canada Post-issued commemorative stamp.
 In light of the team's last-place finish in 2011 and its subsequent bronze medal at the Olympics, there were expectations on the team to perform on home soil.
 Sinclair scored Canada's only goal of the first group stage match against China, a 1–0 win, during a penalty kick awarded in the second minute of second-half stoppage time.
 Canada drew its remaining two group stage matches, but finished first in the group and faced Switzerland in the Round of 16.
 Defeating the Swiss 1–0 in the opening of the knockout stage, Canada advanced to face England.
 In the quarter-final, Sinclair scored Canada's lone goal in the 42nd minute, with Canada ultimately losing the match 2–1.

 Following this underwhelming result at home, Canada focused on qualifying for the 2016 Summer Olympics in Rio de Janeiro.
 The team reached the final of the 2016 CONCACAF Women's Olympic Qualifying Championship, thereby qualifying to the Olympic Games, and losing the championship match to the United States 2–0.
 Sinclair played through a calf injury during the tournament, and only featured in the final game as a substitute in the second half, but still surpassed American Mia Hamm for second place on the international goal-scoring standings.
 A month later, Sinclair led Canada to victory at the 2016 edition of the Algarve Cup, the event she had made her senior debut at 16 years earlier.
 Canada defeated Olympic host nation Brazil in the final.

 At the Olympic women's tournament, Canada swept its three group stage games, culminating in a historic win over Germany that broke a 12-game, 22-year losing streak.
 Sinclair did not see the pitch for the latter game, resting in anticipation of the knockout rounds.
 Canada defeated France in the quarter-final, but was defeated in a semi-final rematch with Germany by 2–1.
 Playing in the bronze medal game for the second consecutive Olympics, Sinclair scored the game-winning goal against Brazil.